alexander-yu/stream/README.md

 #### Autocorr

 Autocorr keeps track of the sample [autocorrelation](https://en.wikipedia.org/wiki/Autocorrelation) of a stream (in particular, the [sample autocorrelation](https://en.wikipedia.org/wiki/Autocorrelation#Estimation)) for a given lag; it can track either the global autocorrelation, or over a rolling window.

+#### Autocov

+Autocov keeps track of the sample [autocovariance](https://en.wikipedia.org/wiki/Autocovariance) of a stream (in particular, the sample autocovariance) for a given lag; it can track either the global autocovariance, or over a rolling window.

 #### Core (Multivariate)